 The Atlanta Preservation Center now owns the building and renovations are ongoing.
 Surrounding homes are in bungalow and Victorian styles, and the large public park, also called Grant Park, has sports facilities, swimming pool, large farmer’s market on Sundays and Zoo Atlanta.
 Be prepared to walk or bring a bike with you on the train to more quickly view the area.

-Tip: Atlanta’s bike share program (Relay Bikes) has bikes for rent next to the Georgia State MARTA station one stop away.
+Tip: Atlanta’s bike share program (Relay Bikes) has bikes for rent in front of the station.

 3. Inman Park